Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/autonomy-vs-supervision.md

 Some basic notes:

 - A person is smart, people are dumb.
+- We're all adults, but we've all had colleagues that whine and act like babies
+- We're often capable of self-managing, self-driving and being smart, but we also get distracted by things, value "things we want to do" over "things we need to do", and can ignore rules because we disagree with them.
-- We think ourselves rational, but we are often irrational and biased
+- We think ourselves rational, but we often act dumb, irrational and biased
 - Smart rational persons? empower them and get out their way
 - But we are dumb, irrational and biased? we need guidance and limits
 - So we're both.
 How do we move forward?